transientlunatic/minke/docs/index.rst

 Minke
 =====

-Minke is a pipeline to produce Burst Mock Data Challenges for the LIGO Scientific Collaboration.
-It is capable of producing ad-hoc and numerical relativity burst injections.
+Minke is a package which aims to make it easier to produce gravitational waveforms in python.

-Minke is designed to simplify the production processes for MDCs, and to facilitate the automated production of injection frames during observing runs.
+It works with waveform models in the ``lalsimulation`` library maintained by the LIGO-Virgo-Kagra collaborations, and makes them available in a format which is easy to work with while using modern python packages including ``astropy`` and ``gwpy``.

-In order to run Minke you'll need to have LALSuite installed, and at the moment you'll need to have the `simburst-rel` branch of it installed specifically, so that you can make supernova (and other numerical relativity) injections.
+You can use Minke as part of your own code if you need to generate a waveform, or you can use it as part of a larger workflow thanks to its integration with ``asimov``.

-If you're looking to make MDC injection sets for a burst analysis, but you aren't concerned with contributing new code take a look at the User Guide.
-If you need a feature which isn't currently implemented then please have a look at the "Contributing" section of the Developer Guide.
+It can produce waveform injections for sensitivity and recovery studies, and it can produce large data sets for training machine learning algorithms.

 The Minke framework aims to be flexible, and easily extended to include new waveform morphologies, and signal distributions, so if you find something lacking feel free to make a pull request!

 User guide
 ==========